Prepare for Cyber Monday Week 1: Warm-Up

 Don’t hide the main categories.
 When we talk about holidays on the website, we should show the holiday categories first of all.

 Optimize your website for mobile.
 Now 80% users come to the websites via mobile devices and want to shop online from any part of the world.
 Don’t lose such a large audience.
 If you want to know whether your website is mobile friendly, you can check it with Google test, using Google SpeedInsights.
 It will show the points you have for the mobile version.
 If the row of points is red, you need to improve something.
-Check and choose wich solution will be the most suitable for you: responsive design, mobile version or a mobile app.

 Task 4.
 Create Promotional Calendar